ansys/pysystem-coupling/doc/source/api/core/settings/api.rst

 exposed that provides direct access to the data model as well as to commands that assist in various aspects of setting up and solving an analysis.

+Although it is possible to set up an analysis by directly assigning the relevant data model objects and settings, the expected - and more convenient - approach is to use the various commands that are provided to set up the main objects.
+Direct data model assignment should then be used for fine adjustments to the setup.

-The API is defined in terms of a number of generic objects which will be described.
+The API implementation is built on a number of generic objects, which will be described.
+Note that while it is anticpated that the API as it is used in practice will remain stable, the details of the underlying generic implementation classes should not be relied on to any great extent.

-**TODO** This has been adapted/cut down from Fluent docs.
-Needs more customising for SyC differences as well as expansion in places.

-**Q** Should we draw attention to similarities with Fluent, or should we change implementation object names to make them more distinct.

 Top-level Objects
 -----------------

-The commands and settings API is accessible via the top-level attributes of the ``Analysis`` class, ``case``, ``setup``, and ``solution``.
+The commands and settings API is accessible via the top-level attributes of the ``Session`` class, ``case``, ``setup``, and ``solution``.

 .. code-block::